 Anyone who is curious about issues and ideas and has a creative instinct for communicating their views through Drama.
 You may be keen on acting, directing, writing or the technical side of theatre and wish to develop your skills in some or all of these areas.
 Equally, you will be interested in going to the theatre to see plays performed by a range of theatre companies.
-Drama and Theatre Studies at A Level is a natural progression for students who already have GCSE Drama.
+Drama and Theatre Studies at A Level is a natural progression for students who already have GCSE Drama; however, a GCSE is not essential.
 You may have enjoyed English Language and English Literature and want to understand more about acting techniques and what makes productions effective.
-We require a minimum grade 6 in Drama GCSE.
+We require a minimum grade 7 in English or Drama GCSE.

 It is important that you are interested in gaining a greater understanding of how theatre and plays work and that you are keen to be involved in performances.
 The course demands practical, creative and communication skills in almost equal measure.
 You will extend your ability to create Drama and develop your powers of analysis to become an informed critic.
 The course will involve taking part in Drama productions, as well as studying plays and playwrights.